 How long can I stay in Thailand on my Visa?

-TOURIST VISA EXEMPTION: A visa is not required for tourists who are visiting Thailand for less than 30 days, hold confirmed onward travel documents out of Thailand within this period and have sufficient funds.
-Passport holders from 48 countries ( full list available at The Royal Thai Embassy London website ) are not required to obtain a visa when entering Thailand, provided conditions can be satisfied; please see Visa Exemption on Types of Visa page.
+TOURIST VISA EXEMPTION: A visa is not required for tourists who are visiting Thailand for less than 30 days, who hold confirmed onward travel documents out of Thailand within this period and have sufficient funds.
+Passport holders from 48 countries (full list available at The Royal Thai Embassy London website) are not required to obtain a visa when entering Thailand, provided conditions can be satisfied; please see Visa Exemption on Types of Visa page

-A Tourist Visa allows a stay of up to 60 days
+Both Tourist Visas allow a stay of up to 60 days per entry.

-A NON-IMMIGRANT VISA: Travellers visiting Thailand for purposes other than tourism must obtain a Non-Immigrant Visas which allows stays of 90 days (single entry).
+A NON-IMMIGRANT VISA: Travellers visiting Thailand for purposes other than tourism must obtain a Non-Immigrant Visa which allows a stay of up to 90 days (single entry).

 Do I need to send my passport to the Consulate when applying for a visa?

 Yes – the visa must be stamped into your passport.